Accepted-case tracker

 Accepted-Case Tracking Sheet Template

-Use this when the clinic needs to know which campaigns create real treatment value, not just inquiries or booked appointments.
+Use the interactive tracker, Excel workbook, or PDF worksheet when the clinic needs to know which campaigns create real treatment value, not just inquiries or booked appointments.

 Benchmarks are planning ranges and should be validated against each clinic's market, offer, follow-up speed, and treatment economics.